batsonjay/uploadDistributor/docs/AzuraCast-upload-flow.md

   * Each retry logs information about the attempt number and delay

 * **Three-Step Upload Process**
+  AzuraCast service performs upload to AzuraCast station in 4 steps:
   * **Step 1: Upload the .mp3 media file**
     * Calls `api.uploadFile(audioFilePath, metadata)`
     * Sends the file to `https://radio.balearic-fm.com/api/station/2/files`
-    **QUESTION: Where - if anywhere - are we setting the appropriate DJ subdirectory in the destination path?
-I don't think we are**
     * If successful, returns `{success: true, id: fileId, path: destinationPath}`
     * If unsuccessful, logs error and throws exception to trigger retry

   * **Step 2: Set metadata**
     * Only proceeds if Step 1 was successful
     * Calls `api.setMetadata(uploadResult.id, metadata)`
-    * Associates the metadata with the uploaded file **QUESTION: How is this associated?
-By referencing the previously uploaded .mp3 file, or ...?**
+    * Associates the metadata with the uploaded file using the fileId returned in Step 1
     * If unsuccessful, logs error and throws exception to trigger retry

-  * **Step 3: Add to playlist and the podcast**
+  * **Step 3: Add to DJ playlist**
     * Only proceeds if Step 2 was successful
-    * Calls `api.addToPlaylist(uploadResult.id)`
+    * Calls `api.xxx`
+    * Obtain the Playlist ID for the DJ
+    * (ALERT: THIS SEEMS INCOMPLETE.
+HAVE AI AGENT FIX.)
+Calls `api.addToPlaylist(uploadResult.id)`to associate the uploaded file with the DJ's playlist.
     * Adds the file to playlist associated with the DJ
-    * Adds the file to the podcast
     * Uses the metadata to set up the playlist with the date & time for play
+    * If unsuccessful, logs error and throws exception to trigger retry

+  * **Step 4: Add to podast**
+    * Calls `api.yyy`
-    * Uses the metadata to set episode description text and the date and time on which the episode will be published (which is the same date / time as play is set in the prior step)
+    * Sends relevant metadata to set episode description text and the date and time on which the episode will be published (which is the "end" date / time as play is set in the prior step)
     * If unsuccessful, logs error and throws exception to trigger retry
     * NOTE: This Step was manually edited, not automatically generated.
 Some bullets in this describe things that should be done, but which are not implemented in the mock as of the time of editing.